sualharun/FocusFlow/README.md

 1. Click "Create New Session"
 2. Set your preferred work duration, break duration, and number of cycles
 3. Click "Create Session" to start
-4. Share the generated code with friends to collaborate

-### Joining a Session
-1. Click "Join Session"
-2. Enter the session code provided by the session creator
-3. Click "Join" to participate in the collaborative timer

 ### Using Background Music
 1. Click the music widget in the bottom right corner